-Terms of the Contract

-This contract serves as verification and a description of the clinica al supervision provided by

-, as the

-Primary Supervisor for

-Secondary Supervisor hour(s) per week

-(check one)

-for , Supervisee Name

-This contract is effective for (start date) to (finish date).

-We have discussed the expectations a the outlined parameters. bove and agree to perform the dut ies described and operate within

-Supervisee Signature: Date:

-Supervisor Signature: Date:
+Terms of the Contract This contract serves as verification n and a description of the clinica , as the al supervision provided by Primary Supervisor for Secondary Supervisor hour(s) per week (check one) for , Supervisee Name This contract is effective for (start date) to (finish date).
+We have discussed the expectations at the outlined parameters. above and agree to perform the dut ies described and operate within Supervisee Signature: Date: Supervisor Signature: Date: